DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-20-payment-sampling-and-clawback-emails.md

 1. Check and validate the claims in the CSV file by marking them as ‘paid’ or ‘unpaid’ in the ‘claim_status’ column.

-2. If you mark a claim as ‘unpaid’ add the reason in the ‘claim_unpaid_reason’ column.
+2. If you mark a claim as ‘unpaid’, add the reason in the ‘claim_unpaid_reason’ column.

 3. Reply to this email and attach the updated CSV file.

-The Claim Support team will follow up on the reasons for unpaid claims and will email you back an updated version.
+The Claim Support team will follow up on the reasons for unpaid claims and email back an updated version.

-If you have a problem opening the link, or it has expired, reply to this email and ask for the link to be sent again.
+If you have a problem opening the link or it has expired, reply to this email and request that it be sent again.

 # Give feedback or report a problem